oroinc/documentation/user/back-office/customers/accounts/import.rst

 Import Accounts
 ===============

-.. hint:: This section is a part of the :ref:`Data Import <concept-guide-data-import>` concept guide topic that provides guidelines on import operations in Oro applications.
+.. hint:: This section is part of the :ref:`Data Import <concept-guide-data-import>` concept guide topic that provides guidelines on import operations in Oro applications.

 You can import the bulk details of updated or processed account information in the .csv format following the steps below: